cornerstonejs/cornerstone3D/packages/docs/docs/tutorials/core-usage.md

 const renderingEngine = new RenderingEngine('ExampleRenderingEngineID')

 // 2.
 Defining the 3 viewports
-// - sceneUID and viewportUID are specified
+// - sceneUID and viewportId are specified
 // - type of viewport (orthographic -> volume)
 // - which HTML canvas element to use for this viewport
 // - defaultOptions: what is the orientation and background of this viewport